-These Grass-Fed Swedish meatballs are loaded with protein and meaty goodness!
-Keep them warm in a Crockpot and serve them as is or on toothpicks as appetizers, either way, they are the perfect take-a-long dish to your next holiday event.
+These Grass-Fed Swedish Meatballs are loaded with protein and meaty goodness!
+Keep them warm in a Crockpot, and serve them as is or on toothpicks as appetizers.
+Either way, they are the perfect take-a-long dish to your next event, or a simple comfort food dish at home with zoodles, rice, or mashed no-tatoes.
 They do require quite a bit of preparation, so make sure to allot yourself enough time.
 Trust me, they are worth the work!

 - ½ pound ground grass-fed beef

 - 2 garlic cloves